Step 1: Roll Initiative

 When the GM calls for it, you’ll roll initiative to determine your place in the initiative order, which is the sequence in which the encounter’s participants will take their turns.
 Rolling initiative marks the start of an encounter.
 More often than not, you’ll roll initiative when you enter a battle.

-Typically, you’ll roll a perception check to determine your initiative; the more aware you are of your surroundings, the more quickly that you can respond.
+Typically, you’ll roll an awareness check to determine your initiative; the more aware you are of your surroundings, the more quickly that you can respond.
 However, sometimes the GM might call for another kind of check.
 For example, if you were Avoiding Notice during exploration, then you would roll a stealth check.
 A social encounter could call for a deception or persuasion check.

 The GM rolls initiative for anyone other than the player characters in the encounter.
 If these include a number of identical creatures, the GM could roll once for the group as a whole and have them take their turns within the group in any order.
 However, this can make battles less predictable and more dangerous, so the GM might want to roll initiative for some or all creatures individually unless it’s too much of a burden.